darren-lo30/fakebook/README.md

 # Fakebook

-A facebook clone using Ruby on Rails
+A facebook clone using Ruby on Rails.
+Live on heroku at: https://obscure-peak-38457.herokuapp.com/

 Includes:
 * Posts